wojciech161/logreader/README.md

 Scrolling to the middle of text view when finding/clicking on bookmark (currently scroll is at the end)
 ------------
 v.
 0.4
-settings/bookmarks from configuration file, options menu projects (files and greps) load/save grep hierarchy
+Label with progress (when for example grepping...)
+Ready as default. settings/bookmarks/marks from configuration file, options menu automatic marks/bookmarks from settings when file/grep is opened projects (files and greps) load/save grep hierarchy
-Previous finds/greps reminder (list in dialog)
+Open file from app params, drag and drop
 ------------
 v.
 0.5
-dialogs with progress (when grepping) multithreaded grep
+multithreaded grep
+Previous finds/greps reminder (list in dialog)